FH-Potsdam/learning-parametric-design/README.md

 [Deutsche Version](README_de.md)
 # Parametric Design
 ![Parametric Design](https://github.com/FH-Potsdam/teaching-parametric-design/blob/main/parametric-design.png?raw=true)
-Teaching Material for the "Parametric Design" seminar at the [design department](https://www.fh-potsdam.de/design/) at the Potsdam University of Applied Sciences.
+This is the companion repository for the ["Learning Parametric Design"](https://github.com/fh-potsdam/teaching-parametric-design) repository at the [design department](https://www.fh-potsdam.de/design/) at the Potsdam University of Applied Sciences.

 **Welcome to parametric design 👋**
 This seminar is an introduction creating design artifacts with code.
-In contrast to other creative coding classes, we take a specific focus on how to use code to create digital artifacts that we can use in other software or even rapid prototyping tools like laser cutters/engravers, CNC machines, 3D-printers or even stitching machines.
+In contrast to other creative coding classes, we take a specific focus on how to use code to create digital artifacts that we can use in other software or even rapid prototyping tools like laser cutters/engravers, CNC milling machines, 3D-printers or even stitching machines.

 You need no prior knowledge of any of those tools and systems.
 You just need to bring a little curiosity.

-More about the goals and context of this class in the [introduction lecture](lectures/01-introduction/index.md).

 ## Structure of the repo